 Consider f(x)=x2 for x≤1 and f(x)=2x−1 for x>1.
 Continuity at x=1: f(1)=1 from the left, 2(1)−1=1 from the right—they match.
 Left derivative at 1: dxd[x2]x=1=2.
 Right derivative at 1: dxd[2x−1]x=1=2.
 Both derivatives match, so f′(1)=2.

 If either continuity fails or the one-sided derivatives disagree, the function is not differentiable at that boundary.
 The absolute value function ∣x∣ is the canonical example: continuous at x=0, but left derivative −1 and right derivative +1 do not match.
+The table below names each of the three boundary conditions, what it requires, and the failure mode that appears when it is violated.

 Summary of Special Derivatives